top of page

 What about age and sex as a risk for diverticulitis?

-What lifestyle as a risk for diverticulitis?
+What lifestyle is a risk for diverticulitis?

-Other risk factors are a smoking history
+Another risk factors are a smoking history.

-The regular use of nonsteroidal anti-inflammatory drugs, such as ibuprofen, has been associated with diverticulitis.
+Regularly using nonsteroidal anti-inflammatory drugs, such as ibuprofen, has been associated with diverticulitis.

 Is diverticulitis hereditary?